-NAME CASE NUMBER

-a.
-Describe the conduct of plaintiff/cross-complainant that will bar or diminish any recovery:

-b.
-Describe the factual basis of any legal defenses that will bar or diminish any recovery by

-plaintiff/cross-complaint.

-le shin i

-is a personal injury or wrongful death action, each plaintiff/cross-complainant shall complete lowing:

-a.
-Na ture and extent of injuries:

--

-b.
-P ermanent injuries being claimed:

--

-c.
-N ature of any surgical procedures recommended or scheduled:

-c.
-N ature of any surgical procedures recommended or scheduled:

-c.
-N ature of any surgical procedures recommended or scheduled:

-tal medical expenses to date:

-d.
-To tal medical expenses to date:

-d.
-To

-d.
-To tal medical expenses to date:

-d.
-To e.
-Fi tal medical expenses to date: uture medical expenses: ss of earnings to date:

-d.
-To e.
-Fi tal medical expenses to date:

-d.
-To e.
-Fr f.
-Lo g.
-Fu tal medical expenses to date: uture medical expenses: ss of earnings to date:

-d.
-To e.
-Fr f.
-Lo g.
-Fu tal medical expenses to date: uture medical expenses: ss of earnings to date: ture loss of earnings:

-d.
-To e.
-Fr f.
-Lo g.
-Fu tal medical expenses to date: uture medical expenses: ss of earnings to date: ture loss of earnings:

-d.
-To e.
-Fi f.
-Lo g.
-Fu h.
-Ot tal medical expenses to date: uture medical expenses: ss of earnings to date: ture loss of earnings:
+ME CASE NUMBER a.
+Describe the conduct of plaintiff/cross-complainant that will bar or diminish any recovery: a.
+Describe the conduct of plantanicross-complainant that will ball of diminish any recovery. b.
+Describe the factual basis of any legal defenses that will bar or diminish any recovery by plaintiff/cross-complaint. is is a personal injury or wrongful death action, each plaintiff/cross-complainant shall complete the following: a.
+Nature and extent of injuries: b Permanent injuries being claimed: D. remanent injunes being daimed.
+C. Nature of any surgical procedures recommended or scheduled: Tatal madical amazasa ta data: d.
+Total medical expenses to date: Total medical expenses to date: e. e. f.
+Future medical expenses: Loss of earnings to date: e. f. g.
+Future medical expenses: Loss of earnings to date: Future loss of earnings: e. f. g.
+Future medical expenses: Loss of earnings to date: e. f. g.
+Future medical expenses: Loss of earnings to date: Future loss of earnings: